opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 - 50 trees, each trained on 256 samples
 - A shingle size of 8
 - A warm-up period of 40 data points
-- Anomaly grade threshold of 0.5 to filter out lower-severity anomalies
 - A constraint requiring actual values to deviate by at least 20% from expected values

 These settings match the default RCF parameters in the OpenSearch AD plugin.

+Furthermore, RCF assigns an anomaly grade ranging from 0 to 1 for each data point.
+A grade of 0 indicates a normal event, while any value above 0 represents a potential anomaly.
+The closer the grade is to 1, the higher the likelihood of an anomaly.
+In our case study, we used a threshold of 0.5 to filter out lower‐likelihood anomalies.

 ### Results